-The Occupational License Fee is a one and thirty-nine hundredths (1.39)** percent privilege license fee levied and imposed on the earnings of a person, association, corporation or other entity engaged in any occupation, trade, profession or other activity conducted or performed in the corporate city limits of Owensboro.
+The Occupational License Fee is a one and seventy-eight hundredths (1.78)** percent privilege license fee levied and imposed on the earnings of a person, association, corporation or other entity engaged in any occupation, trade, profession or other activity conducted or performed in the corporate city limits of Owensboro.
 The fee is assessed equally on both residents and non-residents of the city.

-For an employee, the license fee is withheld by the employer at the rate of one and thirty-nine hundredths (1.39)** percent of the salaries, wages, commissions and other compensation earned for work done or services performed or rendered in the city.
+For an employee, the license fee is withheld by the employer at the rate of one and seventy-eight hundredths (1.78)** percent of the salaries, wages, commissions and other compensation earned for work done or services performed or rendered in the city.

-In the case of a non-employee classified as an individual, partnership, association, corporation, fiduciary or other entity engaged in the conduct, operation or prosecution of any business, profession or enterprise, there is imposed an annual license fee being the greater of forty-seven ($47.00) dollars or one and thirty-nine hundredths (1.39)**percent of the net profits of such business, profession or other enterprise, if and to the extent conducted in or derived from activity in the city, except; only one and thirty-nine hundredths (1.39)** percent of gross income is due if gross receipts/sales in Owensboro are less than $3,500.
+In the case of a non-employee classified as an individual, partnership, association, corporation, fiduciary or other entity engaged in the conduct, operation or prosecution of any business, profession or enterprise, there is imposed an annual license fee being the greater of seventy-five ($75.00) dollars or one and seventy-eight hundredths (1.78)**percent of the net profits of such business, profession or other enterprise, if and to the extent conducted in or derived from activity in the city.

 What is the Occupational/Business License Registration?